adobe-fonts/source-han-sans/ISSUE_TEMPLATE.md

 ### Prerequisites

 * [ ] If you are reporting an issue that affects glyphs for characters for a particular region or regions, did you verify that the characters are within the supported scope of the region or regions?
-This generally means GB 18030 or Tōngyòng Guīfàn Hànzìbiǎo (通用规范汉字表) for China, Big Five or CNS 11643 Planes 1 & 2 for Taiwan, HKSCS-2016 for Hong Kong (though support has been deferred until Version 2.000), the JIS standards for Japan, and KS X 1001 and KS X 1002 for Korea.
+This generally means GB 18030 or Tōngyòng Guīfàn Hànzìbiǎo (通用规范汉字表) for China, Big Five or CNS 11643 Planes 1 & 2 for Taiwan, HKSCS-2016 for Hong Kong, JIS X 0208, JIS X 0212, and JIS X 0213 for Japan, and KS X 1001 and KS X 1002 for Korea.
 * [ ] Did you thoroughly search the [open](https://github.com/adobe-fonts/source-han-sans/issues) and [closed](https://github.com/adobe-fonts/source-han-sans/issues?q=is%3Aissue+is%3Aclosed) issues to avoid reporting a duplicate issue?
 * [ ] Did you go through the [official font readme file](https://github.com/adobe-fonts/source-han-sans/raw/release/SourceHanSansReadMe.pdf) to better understand the scope of the project, to include the *Known Issues* section at the very end?